abhagraw/mcp-for-argocd/README.md

 ```bash
 pnpm build
 ```
-Once the server is running, you can utilize the MCP server within Visual Studio Code or other MCP client.
+Once the build is ready, use it in the claude code configuration.

 ### Upgrading ArgoCD Types